SamsunNaher-1604048/employee-managgement/README.md

 ## Feature of This Project
- - HR can create update and show the Company, Department, Designation, Employee, and Role section
+ - HR can create update and show the Company, Department, Designation, Employee, and Role section.
- - Active and inactive status in everys section
+ - Active and inactive status in everys section.
- - Single Auth But Multiple page view
+ - Single Auth But Multiple page view.
- - Layer leave-apply section
+ - Layer leave-apply section.
+ - after Leave apply autonatically a leave application genetate.
- - Leave Managenent
+ - Leave Managenent.

  ### Leave Management
- ---
+    some conditions of Leave Managenent
+ ***
+ - when HR apply for leave application then it will automatically approve by HR.
+ - If any employee have no Department head and no Reporting boss then leave application just need HR approve.
+ - If Employee is Department Head then He just need HR approval and Department Head approval automatically given.